 Our proprietary mix of tools and processes were utilized from the start, along with our DevOps philosophy and approach to environment architecture.
 From infrastructure build and deployment to application deployment and Continuous Integration (CI), we make sure to always operate in a way that is consistent with current best practices in the DevOps space.
 This approach allows for much greater efficiency, consistency and repeatability within the environments we manage – and the Metra project was no exception.
 We utilized tools like Ansible, CloudFormation, Git, Jenkins and others to make sure all changes to the environment were vetted, self-documenting, easily rolled back in case of issues, and well-orchestrated.
 As a result, Metra benefits from quicker, cleaner and more seamless deployment of their applications and cloud infrastructure.

 The new Metra environment has over 28 different CI jobs that support three different teams of developers.
 Typically, coordinating deployments and pushes would be complicated and error-prone.
 Because of how we implemented CI, each development group can take control of their own deployments in a consistent fashion.

 What does all this mean for Metra and its riders?
-More rapid deployments mean faster fixes, ensuring accurate data reaches riders.
-Also, there will be more frequent feature releases and, overall, a more stable environment.
+Rapid deployments, faster fixes, and accurate data reaching riders.
+There will also be more frequent feature releases and a more stable environment overall.